- Why is patient activation important to the NHS?

 By understanding a person’s level of knowledge, skills and confidence (or activation level), NHS services can support them in the most appropriate way to manage their LTC.

 People rightly reject being labelled as patients.
-The idea of activation can imply an underlying passivity.
-The concept of patient activation has gained credence among clinicians, academics and think-tanks, so at this point in our journey, it is a useful phrase to use.
-However, at NHS England, we recognise that the term may be problematic and is not universally liked.
+The idea of ‘activation’ can imply an underlying indifference to managing an individual’s own health.
+The concept of patient activation has is widely accepted by clinicians, academics and think-tanks, so at this point in our journey, it is a useful phrase to use.
+However, at NHS England and Improvement, we recognise that the term may be problematic and is not universally liked.

-The Patient Activation Measure (PAM) is a validated, commercially licenced tool and has been extensively tested with reviewed findings from a large number of studies.
-It helps to measure the spectrum of skills, knowledge and confidence in patients and captures the extent to which people feel engaged and confident in taking care of their condition.
+The Patient Activation Measure (PAM®) is a validated, licenced tool that has been extensively tested with reviewed findings from a large number of studies.
+It helps to measure the spectrum of knowledge, skills and confidence in patients and captures the extent to which people feel engaged and confident in taking care of their condition.

 Individuals are asked to complete a short survey and based on their responses, they receive a PAM score (between 0 and 100).
 The resulting score places the individual at one of four levels of activation, each of which reveals insight into a range of health-related characteristics, including behaviours and outcomes.
 The four levels of activation are: